Hambledon Hill: Prehistory

 Its earliest occupation was in the Neolithic when a pair of causewayed enclosures were dug at the top of the hill, one smaller than the other.
 They were linked by a bank and ditch running northwest–southeast.
 Two long barrows, one 68 m in length, also stood within the complex and a third enclosure is now known to underlie later earthworks.
-In all, the area of activity covered more than 1 km².
+In all, the area of activity covered more than 1 km2.

 Excavations in the 1970s and 1980s by Roger Mercer produced large quantities of Neolithic material.
 Environmental analysis indicated the site was occupied whilst the area was still wooded with forest clearances coming later, in the Bronze Age.
-The charcoal recovered seems to have come from timber lacing within the Neolithic earthworks.
+The charcoal recovered seems to have come from timber facing within the Neolithic earthworks.

 Radiocarbon analysis gives a date of 2850 BC.
 At least one skeleton, of a young man killed by an arrow was found, seemingly connected with the burning of the timber defences and suggesting at least one phase of violence.
-A single grape pip and a leaf fragment is evidence of vine cultivation and the occupants seem to have traded with sites further to the southwest.
+A single grape pip and a leaf fragment have been taken as evidence of vine cultivation, and the occupants appear to have traded with sites to the south west.